MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/sample-solutions.md

 ---

-# Solution templates for Machine Learning Server and Microsoft R Server
+# Solution templates for Machine Learning Server and Microsoft R Server 9.1

-Several solution templates exist to help you accelerate time to value when using Machine Learning Server or Microsoft R Server.
+Several solution templates exist to help you accelerate time to value when using Machine Learning Server or Microsoft R Server 9.1.
 We offer solutions tailored to specific industries and problem sets: [marketing](#marketing), [healthcare](#healthcare), [financial and retail](#financial).

 <a name="marketing"></a>